oppia/oppia-web-developer-docs/Coding-style-guide.md

 ##### Use utf-8 (or ascii)

-In the Oppia codebase all data (that we can decide about) should be encoded/decoded using utf-8 encoding (`encode('utf-8')`).
-If you find a case where utf-8 cannot be used, please raise this with the Core Maintainers team.
+In the Oppia codebase, all data (that we can decide about) should be encoded/decoded using utf-8 encoding (`encode('utf-8')`).
+If you find a case where utf-8 can't be used, please raise this with the Core Maintainers team.

-If, in some case, an external source returns or receives data with a different encoding, it is fine to use that encoding only for that source.
+If, in some cases, an external source returns or receives data with a different encoding, it is fine to use that encoding only for that source.
 However, please first be sure to investigate whether that source can be configured to use utf-8 instead.

 ### Apache Beam logic